Dakshdhanagar/Youtube-clone/README.md

 # Youtube-clone
-i have clerated the youtube UI
+i have created the youtube UI using html,css,javascript